Stages in Learning Drills for Sprinters

-I am going to write about today the importance of Sprint Drills and teaching correct and efficient movement for athletes in particular sprinters.
+Today, I will write about the importance of warmup drills for sprinters and teaching correct and efficient movement for athletes, in particular sprinters.

 Lots of issues to fix here.
-Drills for Sprinters.;
+Warmup Drills for Sprinters.;

-When Teaching Drills for sprinters the athlete goes through different learning competency Levels.
+When Teaching Warmup Drills for sprinters, the athlete goes through different learning competency Levels.

-Beginner being shown how to do the drills
+- Beginner being shown how to do the warmup drills for sprinters

-Can do the drills when supervised by a coach in training
+- Can do the warmup drills for sprinters when supervised by a coach in training

-Can apply the movements of the drill in a specific event in training
+- Can apply the movements of the warmup drills for sprinters in a specific event in training

-Apply drills movements in a specific event in the competition
+- Apply warmup drills for sprinters movements in a specific event in the competition

-This is why it’s very important when a coach is coaching athletes.
+This is why it’s essential when a coach is coaching athletes.

-That they do not let the athlete begin the warm-up unsupervised and monitor and make corrections to the athlete using a variety of teaching methods.
+They do not let the athlete begin the warm-up unsupervised and monitor and make corrections using various teaching methods.

-Briefing explaining how the drill is to be performed
+- Briefing explaining how the warmup drills for sprinters is to be performed

-Demonstrating the Drill to the athlete and getting them to watch.
+- Demonstrating the warmup drills for sprinters to the athlete and getting them to watch.
 From front back and side-on views.

-Remember to always give positive praise to athletes in front of the group for performing drills correctly.
-It helps motivate them and aspire to learn more.
+- Remember to always give positive praise to athletes in front of the group to correctly perform speed drills for sprinters.
+It helps motivate them and inspires them to learn more.

 Feedback should always be positive or constructive.

-A. An athlete that has better movements moves more efficiently and wastes less energy moving forward hence generates more efficient turnover and stride length and force is being delivered correctly to the ground hence the athlete in this case sprinter runs faster.
+A. An athlete who has better movements moves more efficiently and wastes less energy moving forward, generating more efficient turnover.
+Stride length and force are being delivered correctly to the ground; hence the athlete, in this case, the sprinter, runs faster.

-Motions such as overstriding and butt kick can cause tears and overstrain on the muscles.
-This is usually a product of incorrect teaching of drills.
+Motions such as overstriding and butt kicks can cause tears and overstrain the muscles.
+This is usually a product of incorrect teaching of speed drills for sprinters.

-It’s very important that drills for sprinters are conducted in a manner as suggested.
+Speed Drills for sprinters must be conducted in a manner as suggested.

 1. Coach explains to the athlete about the drill if beginner, if not advises the athlete to do the drill, remembering from last time what they may need to fix.

 3. The athlete walks back.
-This is important that this is done and the athlete is given time between.
+Again, this is important that this is done and the athlete is given time between.

 A. Drills is a technical and neurological learning process, not conditioning exercises.